moq-wg/moq-transport/draft-lcurley-warp.md

 For example: different resolutions, bitrates, languages, or codecs.
 This field is optional.

-* `active`.
-An boolean indicating that the track can be served.
-An inactive track SHOULD NOT be requested via SUBSCRIBE.
-A track MAY be inactive because is has not started or it has ended.

 * `mime_type`.
 A MIME type indicating the media type, container, and codec. {{MIME-CODECS}}
 For example: `video/mp4; codecs=avc1.64001e` or `audio/mp4; codecs=mp4a.40.2`

 * `max_bitrate`.
 The peak bandwidth in bits per second.
-This field is optional, but RECOMMENDED when there are multiple tracks in the same group with different bitrates.
+This field is optional but RECOMMENDED. when there are multiple tracks in the same group with different bitrates.

-* `uri`.
-An identifier for the payload, useful for backwards compatibility with HTTP caches.
-This field is optional.

-The remainder of the PUBLISH message is a payload depending on the `mime_type`.
+The remainder of the TRACK\_PUBLISH message is a payload depending on the `mime_type`.
 This contains any information required to initialize the decoder and SHOULD NOT be processed by a relay.
 See the containers section ({{containers}}).

-## SUBSCRIBE
+## TRACK\_SUBSCRIBE {#track-subscribe}
-The receiver sends a SUBSCRIBE message to indicate that it wishes to receive tracks.
+The receiver sends a TRACK\_SUBSCRIBE message to indicate that it wishes to receive a track.
-This MUST coorespond to an existing PUBLISH ({{publish}}) message from the sender.
+This MUST coorespond to an existing TRACK\_PUBLISH ({{track-publish}}) message from the sender.

 * `subscribe_id`.
-A identifier for the SUBSCRIBE message.
+An identifier for the TRACK\_SUBSCRIBE message.
-The next SUBSCRIBE message with the same `subscribe_id` will override this message.
+The next TRACK\_SUBSCRIBE message with the same `subscribe_id` will override this message.
 These messages SHOULD be sent over the same stream to preserve ordering.

+* `all`.
+A list of track identifiers that SHOULD be transmitted.

-* `track_ids`.
+* `any`.
-A list of track identifiers in order of precidence.
+A list of track identifiers, at least one of which SHOULD be transmitted.
+The receiver SHOULD arrange the list in preferred order; for example 1080p takes precidence over 480p.
-If the list is not empty, the sender SHOULD transmit at least one of the tracks based on availability and network conditions.
+The sender SHOULD choose the track to transmit in this preferred order based on availablity and network conditions.

-Prior to the receipt of the first SUBSCRIBE message, the sender MAY choose default tracks to transmit.
+Prior to the receipt of the first TRACK\_SUBSCRIBE message, the sender MAY choose default tracks to transmit.
 This can avoid a round-trip of startup latency when the decision is obvious, or at the very least start warming the connection.
-Upon the receipt of the first SUBSCRIBE message, the sender SHOULD stop transmitting these default tracks.
+Upon the receipt of the first PLAY message, the sender SHOULD stop transmitting these default tracks.
+The receiver MAY issue a `STOP_SENDING` for any pending streams containing an undesired track.

 ## GOAWAY